DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Computational Methods

 where $R_{i,j}$ is the distance between the $i^{th}$ and $j^{th}$ carbon atoms in $\text{Å}$ units.
 Note that, unlike the first-principles approach, in the PPP model hydrogen atoms are not considered because they participate only in the $\sigma$ bonds.

-Ohno relationship is used to parameterize the Coulomb interactions \citep{ohno1964some}
+Ohno relationship is used to parameterize the Coulomb interactions \cite{ohno1964some}

 where $\kappa_{i,j}$ denotes dielectric constant of the system, using which we can include the screening effects, and $R_{i,j}$ is the same as in Eq. \ref{eq:tij}.
-The positions of various carbon atoms required to compute $R_{i,j}$ were obtained by performing geometry optimization using a first-principles DFT approach discussed in the previous section.
-In this work, PPP calculations were performed using two sets of Coulomb parameters: (a) the standard parameters {[}$U=11.13\text{ eV},\kappa_{i,j}=1.0]$, and (b) the screened parameters {[}$U=8.0$ eV, $\kappa_{i,j}$= 2.0 ($i\neq j$) and $\kappa_{i,i}=1.0${]} \citep{chandross1997coulomb}.
+The positions of various carbon atoms required to compute $R_{i,j}$, were obtained by performing geometry optimization using a first-principles DFT approach discussed in the previous section.
+In this work, PPP calculations were performed using two sets of Coulomb parameters: (a) the standard parameters {[}$U=11.13\text{ eV},\kappa_{i,j}=1.0]$, and (b) the screened parameters {[}$U=8.0$ eV, $\kappa_{i,j}$= 2.0 ($i\neq j$) and $\kappa_{i,i}=1.0${]} \cite{chandross1997coulomb}.
+The use of screened Coulomb parameters yields superior agreement with the experiments performed in the condensed phase because they simulate the screening effects due to the host, i.e., the solvent or solid-state matrix.